Published 20 Sep 2018

 9 Tips to Quickly Improve Your Credit Score to Buy a Home

 Lenders are paying increasing attention to borrowers' credit ratings and being below par can either affect the mortgage terms being offered to you, or in extreme cases, deny you the opportunity of obtaining a mortgage altogether.
-The situation is only going to get tougher with the onset of new legislation taking effect from 26 April 2014 which requires lenders to scrutinise all new mortgage applications in even more detail.

 Who carries out your credit score?

 When applying for a mortgage, lenders will routinely carry out a credit check which provides them with a breakdown of all historical financial transactions held in your name.
 This records how much you have borrowed and how you have behaved in relation to your commitments, i.e. are you a good payer and have you paid on time?
 This check also provides a “credit score”, the level of which forms a key part of the lender's decision-making process.
 Scoring systems are never published and will differ depending on both the lender and the product being applied for, however as a rule of thumb, the higher the score obtained, the better chance you have of obtaining a mortgage.

 Credit checks are carried out through three major credit reference agencies : Experian, Equifax and Callcredit.
 The agencies all differ slightly in how they grade applicants but all three divide applicants into categories of "creditworthiness".
 Experian, for example, have grades of "very poor" scoring less than 560, "poor", followed by "fair" and then "good" scoring between 881 – 960 and "excellent" for those who score upward to 1,000.

 Specialist Mortgage Advisor Censeo Ltd, guides us through the steps you can take to improve your credit score and therefore improve your chances of obtaining a mortgage.

 1) Obtain a copy of your credit report and check the content